-Any inquiries about the policies contained in this Safe Sport Policy Handbook should be directed to Sonja S. Keating, USEF General Counsel, at safesport@usef.org or 859-225-2045.
+Any inquiries about the policies contained in this Safe Sport Policy Handbook should be directed to safesport@usef.org or you can contact one of the following individuals on the Athlete Protection Team:

 DEFINITIONS

 This section defines key words and concepts used throughout this Safe Sport Policy Handbook.
 The definitions set forth are intended to be universal in nature; however, some definitions vary by state.
 For example, the legal definition of child abuse is determined by each individual state.
 Guidelines concerning specific states may be found by visiting the Child Welfare Information Gateway at www.childwelfare.gov.